Paraphrasing evades detectors of AI-generated text, but retrieval is an effective defense: Experiments attacking detection algorithms with

 \subsection{Attacking AI-generated text detectors}

-We present our attack results in \tableref{tab:watermark-attacks} for open-ended generation and in \tableref{tab:attacks-lfqa} for long-form question answering.
-Overall, we observe the following:
+We present our results in \tableref{tab:watermark-attacks} and \figureref{tab:attacks-lfqa}.
+Overall we find that:

 \textbf{Paraphrasing significantly lowers detection accuracy while preserving input semantics}.
-Across all language models, detectors (except for RankGen\footnote{RankGen scores paraphrased text as AI-generated more often than non-paraphrased text.
-We attribute this to paraphrases being poorer continuations to the prompt compared to the original (\sectionref{sec:intrinsic-evaluation}), an aspect RankGen bases its score on.
-Unfortunately, low overall detection rates with or without paraphrasing make it a poor AI-generated text detector.}), and tasks, paraphrasing significantly lowers detection accuracy across all diversity control codes.
+Across all LMs, detectors,\footnote{Except RankGen, which scores paraphrases as AI-generated more often than non-paraphrased text.
+We attribute this to paraphrases being poorer continuations to the prompt compared to the original (\appendixref{sec:intrinsic-evaluation}), an aspect RankGen bases its score on.
+However, it has low overall performance since it is not trained for this task.} and tasks, paraphrasing significantly lowers detection accuracy across all diversity control codes.
 For instance, paraphrasing GPT2-XL open-ended generations reduces watermark detection accuracy from 100\% to 57.2\%, and DetectGPT accuracy from 70.3\% to just 4.6\%.
-Trends are similar even for large language models like GPT-3.5, for which paraphrasing reduces OpenAI's text classifier accuracy from 30.0\% to 15.6\%.
-Additionally, \model\ preserves semantics effectively, as 88.4\%-99.9\% paraphrases achieve a \spavg\ score higher than the median \spavg\ score of human-written paraphrases in \booktranslate.
-Among the different detection algorithms, we find that watermarking is the most resilient to paraphrasing.
+Trends are similar even for large LMs like GPT-3.5, for which paraphrasing reduces OpenAI's text classifier accuracy from 30.0\% to 15.6\%.
+Additionally, \model\ preserves semantics effectively, as 88\%-99\% paraphrases achieve a \spavg\ score higher than the median score of human-written paraphrases.
+High semantic preservation is supported by careful human evaluations in \appendixref{appendix:HumanEval}.
+Overall, we find that watermarking is the most resilient detector to paraphrasing.

-\textbf{Non-watermarking detectors are generally ineffective.} We observe that all AI-generated text detectors apart from watermarking struggle with text generated by larger models like OPT-13B and GPT-3.5 davinci-003, achieving detection accuracies lower than 50\%.
-For example, while DetectGPT is effective on the smaller GPT2-XL model with a detection accuracy of 74.9\% on long-form QA, its accuracy drops to just 29.8\% on OPT-13B.
-Furthermore, GPTZero and RankGen perform the worst among the five detectors on all tested language models (\tableref{tab:watermark-attacks}), as they are only able to detect fewer than 15\% of non-paraphrased AI-generated text in all settings.
-Thus, we recommend against using these models for detecting AI-generated text.
+\textbf{Non-watermarking detectors are generally ineffective.} We observe that all detectors apart from watermarking struggle with text generated by larger models like OPT-13B and GPT-3.5, achieving detection accuracies $<$ 50\%.
+While DetectGPT is effective on the smaller GPT2-XL model (74.9\% on long-form QA), its accuracy drops to just 29.8\% on OPT-13B.
+Furthermore, GPTZero and RankGen perform the worst among the five detectors on all tested LMs (\tableref{tab:watermark-attacks}), as they are only able to detect < 15\% of non-paraphrased AI-generated text.
+Thus, we recommend against using these detectors.